 Over 2.5 million Black-owned businesses operate within the United States.
 Most of these are small businesses, and up to 75% of them report having a difficult time securing funding or other start-up resources.

 Black-owned businesses are often hit hardest during economic downturns, such as the recent COVID-19 pandemic.
 Resources are available, however, for minority-owned businesses, including Black-owned businesses.
 While the requirements to qualify as a minority-owned business may vary slightly depending on the program, in general, they include that the business must:

-Take a look at this guide to resources to help Black entrepreneurs achieve their goals and establish their businesses on a firm foundation.
+Take a look at this guide to resources for helping Black entrepreneurs achieve their goals and establish their businesses on a firm foundation.

 Several well-known resources are available to help Black-owned businesses gain the start-up capital they need to get their businesses off the ground.
 Among the most valuable resources are the following.